Line the bottom of an 11 inch spring form cake pan with parchment paper and butter the sides. Set aside. *

-Combine flour and baking powder and whisk until well-combined.
+Combine flour and baking powder in a mixing bowl and whisk until well-combined.
 Set aside.

-Add the flour and baking soda mixture into the butter and eggs a tablespoon at a time.
+Add the flour and baking powder mixture into the butter and eggs a tablespoon at a time, beating on a lower speed.
+Beat until just combined.

 Bake the rest of the batter the same way using the pan (or use two spring form pans if available).